Phronisis is an initiative helping you improve critical thinking skills.

 I'm a marketer by background: five years across Vodafone, UBS, Mastercard, and EU institutions.
 My work has always been some version of the same thing; taking complex, messy problems and making them clear enough to act on.

 Phronisis started as a personal frustration.
-The material on critical thinking that existed was either too academic, too time-intensive, or too disconnected from things I actually dealt with.
-So I decided to build what I couldn't find; not as an expert, but as a fellow learner who happens to know how to turn ideas into tools people use.
+Everything I found on critical thinking was either too academic, too slow, or completely disconnected from the things I actually dealt with.
+So I built what I couldn't find.
+As a fellow learner, not an expert.
+With one question in mind: can you make genuinely better thinking a daily habit?

 I'm currently an EMMIE Erasmus Mundus scholar in Impact Entrepreneurship, based in Vilnius.
-I have a novel in progress, a piano I am slowly learning, and an open invitation to debate anything.
+I have a novel in progress, learning the piano, and offering a pass to anyone who wishes to debate with me: for what topic?
+Don't care!